Skip to content

 When did the Liverpool and Manchester Railway open?

-The Liverpool and Manchester Railway opened on the 15th of September 1830.
-The line featured termini at Manchester Liverpool Road and Liverpool Crown Street.
+The Liverpool and Manchester Railway opened on the 15th of September 1830, with termini at Liverpool Crown Street and Manchester Liverpool Road.
+It was the first inter-city railway in the world.

-Who died during the opening ceremony of the Liverpool and Manchester Railway?
+Who was killed on the opening day of the Liverpool and Manchester Railway?